miyamok/epsilonproofchecker/README.md

 P(eps x(P(x) -> P(eps x ~P(x)))) -> P(eps x ~P(x)) by MP
 ```
 ## Syntax for proof scripts
-Epsilonproofchecker processes a proof script which is stored as a file in the system.
+The proof checker epsilon processes a proof script which is stored as a file in the system.
 A proof script is a list of proof steps, each of which consists of the following ingredients.
 1. A formula to claim
 2. A reason of claiming the formula